kvark/seeker/docs/_posts/2022-03-05-first-model.md

 title: First model
 ---

+This is where thread hits the road.
+Let's try to build an experiment for checking the theory.

-## M-alpha0: Recipe of Life
+## M-alpha-0: Recipe of Life

-Focusing on the [hydrothermal vents example]({{site.baseurl}}{% post_url 2022-05-21-starting-point %}), we could build a simulation of particles in limited space.
+Focusing on the [hydrothermal vents example]({{site.baseurl}}{% post_url 2022-02-26-starting-point %}), we could build a simulation of particles in limited space.
 We'd need some of the following components:

   - energy transfer, or chemical reactions.
 There should be a law of energy conservation in place for each mini-interaction.
 Yet there needs to be some energy source globally.
   - some force of the [3rd law of thermodynamics](https://en.wikipedia.org/wiki/Third_law_of_thermodynamics), like erosion.